 The overarching goal of Lewisville Tomorrow is to create a plan to forecast, direct, and manage growth in a way that is uniquely Lewisville.
-The planning process for Lewisville Tomorrow will be guided by a Steering Committee of Town staff and local representatives.
-In general, the Lewisville Tomorrow process rests on four pillars:
+Lewisville Tomorrow was guided by a Steering Committee of Town staff and local representatives.
+In general, the Lewisville Tomorrow process rests on these pillars: